asreview/cloud-usage/README.md

 ### Local

-If you used a local voluem, you can copy the `output` folder from the volume with
+If you used a local volume, you can copy the `output` folder from the volume with

 ```bash
 kubectl cp asreview-worker-FULL-NAME:/app/workdir/output ./output